Looking to make Yoast SEO multilingual?

 You’ll be able to translate all of this information in the next steps.

 Once you’ve set up Yoast SEO, it’s time to make everything multilingual.

-Once you’ve activated both plugins, go to Settings → TranslatePress to choose the languages that you want to use on your site.
+Once you’ve activated both the plugin and the add-on, go to Settings → TranslatePress to choose the languages that you want to use on your site.

-For example, here’s what it looks like to offer Yoast SEO metadata (and the rest of your site’s content) in both English and Spanish:
+For example, here’s what the setup would look like if you want to offer Yoast SEO metadata (and the rest of your site’s content) in both English and Spanish:

 Even if you use automatic translation, you’ll still be able to manually edit all of your site’s translations.